Paicî language

-Paicî is the most commonly spoken of the main island's two dozen languages of New Caledonia.
+Paicî is an Austronesian language spoken in parts of New Caledonia.
 It is spoken in a band across the center of the island, in the communes of Poindimié, Ponérihouen, Koné and Poya.

 Phonology

 Paicî has a rather simple inventory of consonants, in comparison to other languages of New Caledonia, however it contains an unprecedented number of nasal vowels.
 Paicî syllables are restricted to (C)V.